zengelan/eks-workshop/content/025_MVISIONCloudScans/resolve_rescan.md

 Please note, the Pod Security Policy incidents can take some time to resolve.
 Try checking back later after the Shift-Left lab.

 Furthermore, Autonomous Remediation also works for DLP Incidents.
-In a production environment, if the files within the S3 bucket were deleted, the incidents would automatically moved to a Resolved status.
+In a production environment, if the files within the S3 bucket were deleted, the incidents would automatically be moved to a Resolved status.